rocktronica/OneFileCMS/readme.markdown

 ## <a name=features></a>Features

 - All the basic file management features like renaming, moving, copying, deleting, and uploading.
-- A basic text editor.
+- A basic text editor with line numbers.
 - Sort directory listings by file name, extension, size, or date.
 - Keyboard navigation of directory list.
 (Arrows, Page Up/Down, Home, End)
 - A WYSIWYG editor may be added as a plugin.